awsdocs/aws-freertos-docs/doc_source/getting_started_windows.md

    You might see output in the debugger that says **Cannot find or open the PDB file**\.
 You can ignore these messages\.

-   You can close the application window after you have identified the number for your hard\-wired Ethernet interface\.
+   After you have identified the number for your hard\-wired Ethernet interface, close the application window\.

 1. Open `AmazonFreeRTOS\demos\pc\windows\common\config_files\FreeRTOSConfig.h` and set `configNETWORK_INTERFACE_TO_USE` to the number that corresponds to your hard\-wired network interface\.